This fudge recipe was made famous by Domino brand powdered sugar. It's a foolproof recipe that is rich and creamy, every time!

 Grease a 9x5x2-inch loaf pan.

-Combine the confectioners sugar, cocoa powder, salt, butter, milk, and vanilla extract in the top of a double boiler over simmering water.
-Stir until all ingredients are mixed, smooth, and the mixture is glossy.
-Stir in the nuts or any other add-ins.
+Combine the confectioners' sugar, cocoa powder, salt, butter, milk, and vanilla extract in the top of a double boiler over simmering (not boiling) water.

 Quickly pour the mixture into the prepared loaf pan.
-Let cool completely then slice the fudge.

-Confectioner's sugar, also known as powdered sugar or icing sugar, is finely ground sugar mixed with a small amount of anti-caking agent.
+Confectioners' sugar, also known as powdered sugar or icing sugar, is finely ground sugar mixed with a small amount of anti-caking agent.
 It dissolves quickly, making it ideal for frosting and confections.

 Granulated sugar is not recommended as a substitute since its texture is too coarse and will not dissolve properly, leading to a gritty fudge, at least for this particular recipe.